mjuric/git-clone-completion/README.md

-# GitHub autocompletion for `git clone` (and more)
+# GitHub and GitLab autocompletion for `git clone` (and more)

-A `bash` completion script adding autocompletion of GitHub organizations and repositories to `git clone` command line.
+A `bash` completion script adding autocompletion of GitHub and GitLab organizations and repositories (groups and projects) to `git clone` command line.

 ![autocompletion gif](http://research.majuric.org/media/git-clone-completions-2.gif)